knative/docs/docs/install/upgrade-installation.md

 ### Upgrade existing resources to the latest stored version

 Our custom resources are stored within Kubernetes at a particular version.
 As we introduce newer and remove older versions you'll need to migrate our resources to the designated stored version.
-This ensures removing older verions will succeed when upgrading.
+This ensures removing older versions will succeed when upgrading.

 For the various subprojects - we have a K8s job to help operators perform this migration.